-Learn How High-Impact Channel Incentive Program Creation and Implementation can lead to Mutual Vendor/Partner Success
+Learn How High-Impact Channel Incentive Programs can lead to Mutual Vendor/Partner Success

 Selling products via partner ecosystems is no easy feat.
-That’s why channel incentive program creation and implementation is so important to channel vendors; it gives you the opportunity to demonstrate your unique value as a business partner.
+That’s why building channel incentive programs are so important to channel vendors; it gives you the opportunity to demonstrate your unique value as a business partner.

 According to a recent Gartner study, Channel partners usually fall into one of these three categories: